Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Ballarat North has 20 operational public transport stops.
 These are served by four distinct routes, offering a total of 779 weekly passenger trips.
-The area's transport accessibility is deemed good, with residents on average located 205 meters from the nearest stop.
-Predominantly residential, most residents commute outward, with cars being the primary mode at 96%.
-On average, there are 1.2 vehicles per dwelling, lower than the regional norm.
+Transport accessibility is deemed good, with residents' average proximity to the nearest stop being 205 meters.
+Predominantly residential, most inhabitants commute outwards, with cars being the primary mode at 96%.
+The average vehicle ownership per dwelling stands at 1.2, lower than the regional norm.
 According to the 2021 Census, 19.2% of residents work from home, which may be influenced by COVID-19 conditions.

-The service frequency averages 111 trips daily across all routes, equating to roughly 38 weekly trips per individual stop.
+Across all routes, service frequency averages 111 trips daily, equating to roughly 38 weekly trips per individual stop.

 Frequently Asked Questions - Transport